fred-gutierrez/fred-gutierrez/README.md

 **`Software Developer (Web Developer/Full-Stack Developer/Designer)`**

-My mission is to create and deliver technology-advancing projects and products that make a positive impact on our world.
-My expertise revolves around <b>JavaScript</b>, with a strong focus on <b>React</b>, <b>Vue.js</b> and <b>TypeScript</b>.
+As a Software Developer, I like to see myself as a problem-solver rather than merely someone familiar with frameworks and programming languages.
+Every day, I dedicate myself to the projects I undertake and the code I engage with, ensuring the best quality and attention to detail in my day-to-day tasks.

-Aside from that quite serious description, I like to create projects ranging from fun to complex, attempting to push the boundaries of what's possible, and collaborate with others to achieve something great.
-I'm interested in any project ideas or questions, so feel free to reach out, and let's create great things!
+Beyond that somewhat serious description, I find joy in creating and participating in projects spanning from fun to complex, with the aim of pushing the boundaries of what's possible.
+I have a passion for collaborating with others to achieve something great.
+You can see the frameworks/languages I'm proficient in listed above, so feel free to reach out, and let's create amazing things together!

 <p align="left">
   <a href="https://discord.com/users/fredgutierrez"><img alt="Static Badge" src="https://img.shields.io/badge/discord-purple?style=for-the-badge&logo=discord&logoColor=white">